OpenModelica/modelica-newsletter/_2018-01/OMJuliaMatlab.md

 Simulation of a Seborg chemical process reactor

-The OMJulia and OMMatlab scripting modules are available in the OpenModelica 1.13.0 Beta1 release and later releases.
+The OMJulia and OMMatlab scripting modules are standalone packages that can be downloaded and used together with the OpenModelica 1.12.0 release and later releases.
 Below some highlights are briefly mentioned.:

 - Access to the whole OpenModelica scripting API
 - Loading, compiling, and simulating models